‘American Crime Story: Versace’ Star Ricky Martin Claims The Shocking Murder Could Have Been Avoided

 Martin Blames Police For Versace’s Murder

-NY Daily News reports that Martin opened up about his role on the show during an interview with Haute Living Miami.
+NY Daily News reported that Martin opened up about his role on the show during an interview with Haute Living Miami.
 Versace was assassinated at his mansion in Miami in the summer of 1997 by a man named Andrew Cunanan, who had already killed four gay men before Versace’s murder.
-Martin believes that police knew that Cunanan was in Miami but did nothing to apprehend him because intolerance of the gay community was very high at the time.
+Martin believes that police knew that Cunanan was in Miami, but did nothing to apprehend him because intolerance of the gay community was very high at the time.
 Even worse, Cunanan was on the FBI’s most wanted list at the time of the murder, yet police did nothing to stop his murderous rampage.

 Cunanan Was Targeting Gay Men Before Murdering Versace